Categories

 EMIS-2017 Questionnaires & Variable Manual

 The following questionnaires have been used in the projects reported elsewhere on this website.
-Individuals and organisations are welcome to use individual questions, or whole questionnaires, on the understanding that they credit Sigma Research in any written outputs from the project.
+Individuals and organisations are welcome to use individual questions, or whole questionnaires, on the understanding that they credit Sigma Research / LSHTM in any written outputs from the project.

 Manual